zhampel/cr-geomag-prop/README.md

 ### Mac
 On my MacBook Pro, I've instead been able to get things running via the following steps:

-- Install Python2.7 via Homebrew `brew install python`
+- Ensure Python3 accessible, e.g. in `/usr/local/bin/python3`
 - `brew install freeglut`
-- Start a new virtual-env
+- Start a new virtual-env: `virtualenv -p /usr/local/bin/python3 venv`
 - `pip install setuptools numpy pygame Pillow astropy pyyaml pybind11`
 - Download PyOpenGL and PyOpenGL-accelerate from [here](http://pyopengl.sourceforge.net/documentation/installation.html)
 - Untar each, then `python setup.py install` PyOpenGL, then PyOpenGL-accelerate
 - You can test the PyOpenGL installation with the PyOpenGL-Demo package, also found at the PyOpenGL site
 - Download PyOpenCL from [here](https://pypi.org/project/pyopencl/), for example
-- Build with specific Python paths and gl-interoperability:</br>
+- Build with specific Python paths and gl-interoperability (though I have found =paths unnecessary to specify explicitly...):</br>
 `./configure.py --python-exe=PATH_TO_PYTHON_EXE --prefix=PATH_TO_PREFIX --enable-shared --cl-enable-gl`
 - `make && make install`